 Because of the traits, an enneagram five is commonly known as the “observer” or “specialist.”

 Further Signs Of An Enneagram Five

 Enneagram Fives are innately curious.
 They seek to understand the world around them and are deeply involved in understanding things they currently do not.
-Type Fives become entranced by curious things and devote all their time to satisfying their curiosity.
+Type Fives become entranced by curious things and devote all their time satisfying their curiosity.
 If you are a Type Five, you may become obsessed and interested in things that do not matter to others.
-You may realize that you spend the majority of your time being curious about different concepts and ideas.
+You may realize that you spend most of your time being curious about different concepts and ideas.
 You may wonder where things came from or why they are a specific way.